Working while on claim pilot project

-Did you know that you can work while receiving EI benefits?
-The Employment Insurance (EI) Working While on Claim pilot project is a way to help you keep more weekly income and stay connected to the labour market.
+The Employment Insurance (EI) Working While on Claim pilot project is a way to help you stay connected to the labour market and earn some additional income while on claim.

 The pilot applies to any EI claimant who earns money while collecting one of the following types of EI benefits: